Search

 Orthography

-The orthography of a language is the set of rules of how to write correctly in the writing system of a language.
+The orthography of a language is the set of rules of how to write correctly in the language.
 The term is derived from Greek ορθο ortho- ("correct") and γραφος graphos ("that writes") and, in today's sense, includes spelling and punctuation.
 Orthography is distinct from typography.

 An example of an orthographic rule for English is: